salmansaidr/salmansaidr/README.md

 - 👋 Hi, I’m Salman
-- 👀 I’m interested in Web Design & Machine Learning
+- 👀 I’m interested in Web & Mobile Development
-- 🌱 I’m currently learning how to create wordpress theme
+- 🌱 I’m currently learning how to create iOS Application
 - 📫 How to reach me salman.1202@gmail.com

 <!---